 But before we answer “How do you create a social media content strategy?”, let’s first talk about what makes a this content plan effective in the first place.

-What is an Effective Social Media Content Plan?
+What is an Effective Social Media Content Strategy Plan?

 More than anything, a social media content strategy needs to meet your objectives for creating one in the first place.
 Do you plan to use social media to attract new clients?
 Are you hoping to gain a bigger platform to boost visibility and brand awareness?
 Do you want to use your social media followers for lead generation?